neuropoly/bids-specification/src/02-common-principles.md

 1.  **Sample** - a sample pertaining to a subject such as tissue, primary cell or cell-free sample.
-    The `sample-<label>` key/value is used to distinguish between different samples from a same subject.
+    The `sample-<label>` key/value is used to distinguish between different samples from the same subject.
     The label MUST be unique per subject and is RECOMMENDED to be unique throughout the dataset.